How To Create A Succession Plan

 Let’s get started…5 Steps to Help You Create a Succession Plan

 - If you want to create a solid succession plan, it starts with looking to the future.
 Think about what the company (or your department) will need in the future to remain competitive and to accomplish the strategic goals.
-If your company does not have a strategic plan, think about the trends of your industry and the growth trend of your company.
+If your company does not have a strategic plan, think about the trends in your industry and the growth trend of your company.

 - Decide what factors are going to be critical moving forward.
 This is the time to update existing job descriptions and create new ones for new roles.
 Dive deep and identify the critical skills, knowledge, and experiences that are necessary to move the company forward.
 Create or update job descriptions to reflect this information.
 This goes back to what we were talking about earlier.
 We don’t mean that you need to just replace who you have.
 You need to look at what skills might be needed for those positions to be successful in the future.

 - Get organized and start your plan.
 Draw your current organization chart including the names of the individuals who currently fill each position.
 Draw it the way it makes sense to you.
-Next draw your organization chart how you imagine it will look two years from now.
+Next, draw your organization chart how you imagine it will look two years from now.
 Identify who is ready to fill positions if key employees were to leave.
 Repeat this process for another two to three years.
 You want to have a couple of options for each key role in the event someone you’re considering doesn’t want the role, isn’t capable or ready, or if the person you’re considering leaves the company.

 - Talk to your employees about their future.
 This is one of the most important steps if you want to create a succession plan.
 With this step, you’ll need to do two things: 1) find out who’s interested in advancing into the different roles, and 2) assess people to determine if they have the necessary skills, knowledge, and experiences to fill the role.
 Be sure to meet with every employee.
 Discuss their strengths, the things they are good at.
 Don’t just look in your own or one department.
 It’s important to work with leaders across the company to find out capabilities and interest levels of others.